-Using the HUD formula for calculating housing affordability, 18 to 20 percent of the householders of owner occupied dwellings in Cayce pay in excess of 28 percent of household income for housing, and 34 percent of all renters pay in excess of 30 percent.
+householders of owner occupied dwellings in Cayce pay in excess of 28 percent of household income for housing, and 34 percent of all renters pay in excess of 30 percent.
 However, not all of these households pay in excess of what they can afford.

-Eighty percent median of household income the in Columbia Metropolitan Statistical Area was \$33,500 in 2000, compared with \$35,850 in median household income in Cayce.
-Thus, nearly one-half of all households met the 80 income threshold. percent discounting household size.
+Eighty percent of median household income in the Columbia Metropolitan Statistical Area was \$38,649 in 2010, compared with \$42,538 in median household income in Cayce.
+Thus, over one-half of all households met the 80 percent income threshold, discounting household size.
 This being the case, it is estimated that 14 to 20 percent of all Cayce households qualify for housing assistance, based on the HUD definition of what constitutes housing affordability.
 The Cayce Housing Authority had on file in 2009 an active waiting list of 290 applications for assisted housing.